-Pioneer Electric Cooperative Executive Staff and Board of Trustees operate and govern both utilities, staff salaries and board per diem are shared among both companies (both utilities pay less than they otherwise would).
+Pioneer Electric Cooperative’s Executive Staff and Board of Trustees operate and manage both utilities; staff salaries and board per diem are shared between both companies (both utilities pay less than they otherwise would).

 Pioneer Electric Cooperative has removed a number of redundant activities as well as personnel with Southern Pioneer in an effort to lower costs for both.

 Pioneer Electric Cooperative has the lowest residential rate in the state among Kansas electric cooperatives and is well below the investor-owned utility average.

 - Pioneer Electric scored a 91 on its recent American Customer Satisfaction Survey (ACSI), the highest score among all electric cooperatives in the United States

 - Pioneer Electric retired $4,900,000 in capital credits to members in 2020.

 - Over the last three years, Pioneer Electric has donated $130,613 to its area community organizations (a large portion of these proceeds were funded through metal salvaging efforts)

 - Pioneer Electric and Southern Pioneer Electric have awarded a combined $273,825 in college scholarships to area high school students since 2005

 - Pioneer Electric and Southern Pioneer Electric have awarded 80 area high school students youth tour trips since 2003, totaling $360,000

 - Through Pioneer Electric’s Rural Economic Development Loan Program, Pioneer has approved 17 loans of $4,611,094, funding projects totaling $22,142,530 that created 104 new jobs in 10 southwest and south central Kansas counties

 - Pioneer Electric and Southern Pioneer Electric pay more than $5,000,000 in property taxes annually

 Board and Key Staff Additional Responsibilities:

 - Pioneer Electric/Southern Pioneer Electric’s CEO and one Pioneer Electric/Southern Pioneer board member sits on SEPC Board of Directors in an effort to direct the activities and resources of SEPC: